Te-Hina Paopao: Professional career

 On April 14, 2025, Paopao was drafted by the Atlanta Dream with the eighteenth pick in the second round.
+She is the first player of Tokelauan descent to be drafted into the Women's National Basketball Association (WNBA).

+Athletes Unlimited

+In September 2025, Paopao joined Athletes Unlimited Pro Basketball for its fifth season, expanding her professional experience following her rookie year in the WNBA.

 National team career

 Paopao represented the United States at the 2021 FIBA Under-19 Women's Basketball World Cup in Hungary.
 She averaged 9.1 points, 4.6 assists and 3.9 rebounds per game, helping her team win the gold medal.